balena-os/custom-device-support/README.md

 - Peripherals (e.g. modems) may require additional custom support and testing from the balena team, and may increase the cost of providing custom device support.

-My hardware does not currently have Yocto support, can I still send it for evaluation?
+My hardware does not currently have Yocto support, can I still use Custom Device Support to onboard it to balena?

-- If a board does not have Yocto support, balena will have to complete the necessary engineering work which is not covered under the evaluation phase.
-Any hardware that does not have Yocto support will sit in tier 3 as standard.
+- Any hardware that does not have Yocto support will have a different cost structure than the listed standard pricing.

 Will my custom device type be able to get balena ESR releases?